Moorpark F.C.: Scottish Cup

-As a senior club, the club was entitled to enter the Scottish Cup and did so from 1914 to 1949.
-The club reached the first round proper (last 64) seven times, but never won through to the second round.
+As a senior club, the club was entitled to enter the Scottish Qualifying Cup and did so from 1914 to 1949.
+The club reached the first round proper (last 64) of the Cup itself seven times, but never won through to the second round.
+Its seven defeats marks the highest number of ties in the main rounds of the Scottish Cup for a club which has lost every one.

 In order to play in the competition proper, the club had to win through at least two rounds of the Scottish Qualifying Cup; in 1928–29 the club achieved this thanks to getting two byes.
-The best run the club had in the Qualifying Cup competition was reaching the semi-final of the northern section (fourth round) in 1937–38, losing 2–0 to Blairgowrie F.C., which was also the last time the club made the first round proper; at that stage the club lost 5–2 to Larbert Amateurs.
+The best run the club had in the Qualifying Cup competition was reaching the semi-final of the northern section (fourth round) in 1937–38, at which stage it lost 2–0 to Blairgowrie.
+It was also the last time the club made the first round proper; it lost 5–2 at home to Larbert Amateurs before 300 spectators.

 The club never came close to winning a first round tie, although it was unfortunate in 1928–29 against Armadale, to be reduced to ten men for much of the match due to injury.
 In 1936–37, the club was drawn at home to Hamilton Academical, and tried to switch the tie to the Acas' Douglas Park (for a better gate) on the basis that "part of their barricade was down".
 The Scottish Football Association was taking a hard line against switching ties and the game took place at Newmains, attracting an attendance of nearly 1,000, and a gate of £35.
-In the match itself, Hamilton took a three goal lead in the first quarter of an hour, and went in at half-time 4–0 up; the match ended 7–1 to the visitors.
+In the match itself, Hamilton took a three-goal lead in the first quarter of an hour, and went in at half-time 4–0 up; the match ended 7–1 to the visitors.

+The club lost its senior Scottish Football Association membership in 1949 as the Scottish FA declared its ground no longer to be "up to scratch"; Moorpark was therefore unable to enter the Scottish Cup again.

 Amateur competitions

 The club had a lot more success on the amateur field before World War 2.
-The club won the Scottish Amateur Cup in 1923–24, beating Greenock High School Former Pupils in the final, and was twice runner-up.
+The club won the Scottish Amateur Cup in 1923–24, beating Greenock High School Former Pupils in the final at Cappielow Park, thanks to a goal from Manson; it was twice runner-up.
 The club also took the West of Scotland Amateur Cup in 1923–24, a double few clubs achieved.

 The club also won the Scottish Amateur Football League in 1922–23, 1924–25, and 1925–26.